-- 2.3.26 The Council have commissioned Broadway Malyan to undertake a comprehensive Growth Study to develop earlier work undertaken by the Council.
+2.3.27 The Council commissioned Broadway Malayan to undertake a comprehensive Growth Study to develop earlier work undertaken by the Council.
 The work is split into two elements.
-Element 1 will review the areas around the existing built up areas to identify broad areas of opportunity which may be considered reasonable options if the Council needs to look to green belt to meet some of its objectively assessed needs as anticipated.
-This will seek to rule out areas with absolute constraints and assess them broadly in terms of a range of sustainability considerations as well as looking at how the areas perform in terms of green belt functions.
-This first element will inform the broad choices in the location strategy in terms of green belt change. - 2.3.27 A second element will asses in more detail at the areas of land identified which will then inform the work on the Allocations DPD later next year
+Element 1 reviewed the areas around the existing built up areas to identify broad areas of opportunity which may be considered reasonable options if the Council needs to look to green belt to meet some of its objectively assessed needs under the exceptional circumstances.
+It carries out a very broad review of the function and importance of the green belt around each settlement and looks at the environmental, social and economic characteristics of each settlement in turn.
+Areas identified as having potential for growth or 'strategic parcels' are then assessed and scored against a range of criteria in element two of the work.
+The study's conclusions have informed the formulation of the Core Strategy Publication Draft's spatial strategy and housing targets and will also be used to inform emerging work on the Allocations.

-Infrastructure Delivery Plan
+Infrastructure Delivery Plan and Community Infrastructure Levy

-2.3.28 The Council commissioned consultants DTZ and ARUP to update and validate the work undertaken by the Council as issued in support of the Core Strategy Further Engagement Draft.
-This has entailed working with infrastructure delivery partners to assess future needs linked to the development strategy for critical infrastructure (e.g. transport and education).
-The resulting Infrastructure Delivery Plan will then itemise the shopping list of infrastructure, anticipated costs and how it could be delivered.
-This also will demonstrate the infrastructure gap required to underpin the introduction of CIL.
-The Council is currently working with consultant DTZ on the CIL economic viability assessment and preliminary draft charging schedule.
-It is envisaged that the preliminary draft charging schedule will be published for consultation in Autumn 2013
+2.3.28 The Council have been updating the Infrastructure Delivery Plan produced by consultants DTZ and ARUP in support of the Core Strategy Further Engagement Draft.
+This has entailed working with infrastructure delivery partners to update the infrastructure information (e.g. transport and education).
+The resulting Infrastructure Delivery Plan itemises the shopping list of infrastructure, anticipated costs and how it could be delivered.
+It also demonstrates the infrastructure gap required to underpin the introduction of CIL.
+The Council is considering the economic viability assessment and preliminary draft charging schedule produced by DTZ.
+At present no formal decision has been made on whether or in what form CIL may be brought in.